Pitmairen/selection-search/README.md

 ## Changelog

+*0.8.19*
+- Added option to open searches in incognito mode

 *0.8.18*
 - Fixed bug where an erroneous colon (:) was added to the end of the HOST_NAME variable when using the context menu search